popcornylu/hadoop-wordcount/README.md

 Good luck and happy MapReduce!!!

-# Azure HDInsigh Support (Thank @MonsterSupreme)
+# Azure HDInsigh Support

-To make this example more-Hadoop-like, and make it run more smoothly under HDInsight, I add a new task 'hadoop', and define an argument named 'args' to pass all the required parameters.
+To make this example more-Hadoop-like, and make it run more smoothly under HDInsight, I add a new task 'hadoop', and define an argument named 'args' to pass all the required parameters. ( Thank @MonsterSupreme )